titu1994/tfdiffeq/README.md

 - `move_to_device` : Attempts to move a `tf.Tensor` to a certain device.
 Can specify the device in the normal syntax of `cpu:0` or `gpu:x` where `x` must be replaced by any number representing the GPU ID.
 Falls back to CPU if GPU is unavailable.

-- `cast_double` : Casts either a single `tf.Tensor` or a list of tensors to the `tf.float64` datatype.

-- `func_cast_double` : A wrapper that casts all input arguments of the wrapped function to `tf.float64` dtype.
-Only affects arguments that are of type `tf.Tensor` or are a list of `tf.Tensor`.

 - Dont forget to add a `@tf.function` on your `call(self, t, u)` methods defined in a Keras Models for some significant speed up in some cases !

 # Examples